-THE PRACTICES
+THE PATTERNS

 12 min read

-Three Types of Practices
+Three Types of Patterns

 Continuous